 1. Existing Conditions: This section will describe and/or identify the existing onsite soils conditions and a slope analysis.
 Information on reported spills on the Project Site will also be included.
 A table of onsite soils identifying type of soils, the construction limitations, suitability for proposed uses, resistivity, conductivity, and seasonal high ground water table for each soil will be included.
 This section will identify areas of steep slopes, any rock outcropping, agricultural districts, agricultural soils, and agricultural lands based on soil types and topographical data.
 Information will be verified with the US Web Soil Survey (WSS).
 The review will evaluate existing steep slopes.
 2. Potential Impacts: Potential impacts to on-site soils and geology will be identified and discussed.
 Anticipated impacts relating to site grading, soil erosion fill, loss of agricultural soils and uses, and environmental remediation, if any, will be described.
-Potential impacts regarding hazardous material contamination as a result the Proposed Project, during construction demolition, Project operation, and decommissioning, will be identified.
+The DEIS will summarize the results of a Phase I Environmental Site Assessment (ESA), and if determined to be necessary, a Phase II Subsurface Investigation.
+Potential impacts regarding hazardous material contamination as a result the Proposed Project, during construction demolition, project operation (including any potential use of hazardous fluids), and decommissioning, will be identified.
+If any hazardous fluids are used on site during project operation, a discussion f how leaks will be controlled and any impacts related to surface or groundwater contamination will be addressed.
 Regarding the bridge replacement, a discussion of the hydraulic analysis of the Project Site will determine the proposed replacement and construction methodology.
 Any unavoidable impacts will also be discussed.
-3. Mitigation: Discussions of Best Management Practices (BMP's) will be presented in this section.
+3. Mitigation: Discussions of Best Management Practices (BMP2s) will be presented in this section.
 Potential mitigation for any significant adverse impacts to onsite soils, agricultural soils, or lands will be described.
 As part of project approvals, the Applicant will request a waiver from the local MS4 in accordance with NYSDEC requirements for the five-acre disturbance limit based on the State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges for Construction Activity (GP-0-20-001).
-Any required MS4 or NYSDEC remediation procedure and policies will be included.
+This section will include Any required MS4 or NYSDEC remediation procedure and policies, will be includinging a soil disturbance phasing plan.